Skip to Main Content

 In Sweden's broader fine dining context, wine programs at this level tend to appear at restaurants with urban footprints and higher volume.
 Comparing Fjällnäs to Stockholm's top tier, where places like Frantzén operate with deep cellar resources and sommelier teams built over decades, highlights how much the Tänndalen property is punching above its geographic weight.
 The double recognition also places it ahead of wine programs at several well-regarded Swedish addresses in more accessible locations, including peers such as Vollmers in Malmö and VYN in Simrishamn in terms of list recognition for this specific award cycle.

-For guests staying at the hotel, the wine program becomes a meaningful part of the overall spend calculation.
-A cellar built for this level of recognition typically means access to producers and vintages that do not appear on standard Systembolaget shelves, which matters in Sweden's state-retail environment where restaurant wine lists carry genuine curatorial value over retail alternatives.
-Further context on what to drink in the region sits in our Tänndalen wineries guide.
+For guests staying at the hotel, the wine program is a meaningful part of the overall spend.
+A cellar built for this level of recognition typically means access to producers and vintages that do not appear on standard Systembolaget shelves, which matters in Sweden's state-retail environment where restaurant wine lists carry curatorial value over retail alternatives.

 Setting, Season, and When to Go